ppy/osu-wiki/wiki/Projects/en.md

 ### Inactive

-Projects listed here are no longer being worked on or were abandoned altogether, but are linked here as resources for other developers to build upon.
+Projects listed here are no longer being worked on or were abandoned altogether.
+They are linked here as resources for other developers to build upon.

 - AIBat - [forums](/community/forums/topics/55305) - [GitHub](https://github.com/akrolsmir/AIBat)
 - Approach Rate Calculator - [forums](/community/forums/topics/225398)